karel-brinda/rnftools/docs/index.rst

 * call existing read simulators and transform simulated reads to RNF,
 * evaluate read mappers using RNF reads,
-* create RNF read names.
+* parse and compose RNF read names (for other programs).

 For details about RNF and RNFtools, see